 You will make a difference to young people, supporting children with individual and diverse needs as well as developing good practice in promoting positive behaviour.
 You will benefit from excellent workshop and IT facilities including interactive whiteboards, laptops, iPads and digital cameras.
 You will use industry hardware and software, as used in schools, such as SMART, Prometheum World and Scratch.
 The software we use changes in line with what schools are using so you will graduate with up-to-date skills.

 You will be supported by a university-based personal tutor and a school-based placement mentor.
 We work closely with our partner schools, where our students often gain their first teaching posts, and our mentors provide excellent guidance.
-Our student satisfaction ratings sit at 100% and 99% (NSS 2014, 2015) and we boast high graduate employment rates.
+Our student satisfaction ratings are high and we boast high graduate employment rates.

 Tariff information for 2018 entry*

 120 tariff points

 BBB at A levels, DDM at BTEC or use a combination of your qualifications to achieve the required tariff total.